Why are spare wheel sizes different?

 The tires are thinner, and sometimes smaller in diameter to minimize the space required to store them, and well as reduce weight to reduce the impact on fuel economy and performance.
 Cost may also be a factor.

-READ ALSO: What are the limitations of 32-bit?
+READ ALSO: What will be the Opposite of Always?

 Why cars have smaller spare wheel?